All posts by geneva.overholser@gmail.com

 We drove Miles onto the ferry.
 It had been three weeks since we’d left Kinshasa.
 Our two years in Zaire were over.
 From now on, there’d be challenges aplenty.
 But at least the roads would be better.

-AFRICA DAYS 12: Ruwenzori Summit and Ituri Rainforest
+AFRICA DAYS 12: Ruwenzori Summit and Ituri Forest

 Note: Africa Days is a series of posts based on journals and letters from my years living in Kinshasa and traveling across Africa, beginning in 1974.
 You can read previous posts below.